 - Parents should allow screen time usage in blocks or ranges of time.

-- Parents should encourage kids to monitor their own screen time usage and use monitoring tools to help interrupt themselves.
+- Parents should encourage kids to monitor their own screen time and use monitoring tools to help interrupt themselves.

 Most experts agree: Screens should be turned off or put away during meals.